Employment law- Furlough Leave

 Can I choose to be placed on furlough?

-Simply put, no. The Job Retention Scheme will only be available where the employer offers it and the employee accepts.
+Simply put, no. The scheme will only be available where the employer offers it and the employee accepts.
 There will be no ‘right’ to be placed on furlough.

 Does my employer have to pay the additional 20% of my wages?